-If existing Cloud KMS signing keys will be provided:
+If existing Cloud KMS signing keys are provided:

 gcloud kms keys add-iam-policy-binding 'CRYPTOKEY_NAME' \ --keyring='KEYRING_NAME' \ --location='LOCATION' \ --member='serviceAccount:service-PROJECT_NUMBER@gcp-sa-privateca.iam.gserviceaccount.com' \ --role='roles/cloudkms.signerVerifier' gcloud kms keys add-iam-policy-binding 'CRYPTOKEY_NAME' \ --keyring='KEYRING_NAME' \ --location='LOCATION' \ --member='serviceAccount:service-PROJECT_NUMBER@gcp-sa-privateca.iam.gserviceaccount.com' \ --role='roles/viewer'

-If existing Cloud Storage buckets will be provided, use the
+If existing Cloud Storage buckets are provided, use the

 required roles for the Cloud Storage bucket: